lifecinemas/misopack1_beta/README.md

 CURRENT ISSUE(S):
 * `strangeland` exterior needs to be fully caulked...realized I am not good at doing this.
 Maybe I'm doing it improperly.
 But a majority of it is finished.
 Also they need to be switched to structural brushes.
 * Need to go through and remove unused textures / shaders to save space.
-* added haste to `cuddles-9` but it appears that it is "too fast" for the course, but some people say it is too slow without it.
-So, can't find that right speed in the middle. (only applies to /move cpm & q3)
 * Some of the tele doors appear to be darker than the rest of the tele doors.
 But the strange part is that they look better on a vanilla install of jamp rather than my EternalJK, where the source of my mapmaking is.
-* pk3 file is way too large (almost 80MB).
+* pk3 file is way too large (60MB+).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
 * `1/12/2018`